-This example has been chosen to describe the flow between a river and a retention basin during a period of flooding using structures.
+This example has been chosen to describe the flow between a river and a retention basin using structures.
 The example is divided into a number of parts:

 - 1. Discover the benefit of using a weir structure to simulate overflow - 2.
-How to combine weir and culvert to simulate a flooding scenario - 3.
+Combining weir and short culvert to simulate a flooding scenario - 3.
 Effect of specifying a QH boundary type for downstream flow - 4.
 Simulating bank failure using dike structure - 5.
 Simulating bank failure using depth correction - 6.
 How to restrict inflow from river to basin using a gate - 7.
-How to control outflow from basin to river using a gate
+How to control outflow from basin to river using a gate - 8.
+How to enable flow past a dry area using a long culvert